TheSilentDefender/caen_cli/README.md

 - connect to one or more devices
 - apply settings from a TOML config
 - run acquisition and save binary waveform data
-- show a live terminal view during acquisition
+- show a live stats view during acq

+## Help

+Usage: ./build/caen_cli [OPTIONS]

+Options:
+  -h,--help                   Show this help message and exit -s,--settings,--config TEXT Settings file with address-qualified sections (required for acquisition) -o,--output TEXT            Output directory for generated files -a,--address TEXT           Device address (for --test or --get) -g,--get TEXT               Read and print a FELib path; may be repeated -t,--test                   Connect, print device info, and exit (requires --address) --reboot                    Send /cmd/reboot to all devices in settings file -v,--verbose                Print detailed acquisition and settings diagnostics

 ## Build